joshsbloom/eQTL_BYxRM/README.md

   .. ..$ : chr [1:1012] "A01_01" "A01_02" "A01_03" "A01_04" ...
   .. ..$ : chr [1:42052] "chrI:33040_A/G" "chrI:33048_A/C" "chrI:33070_A/T" "chrI:33077_G/A" ...
 ```
+processed and filtered tpm values per transcrip can be found here